Quick facts about type 1 diabetes

-- Approximately 400,000 people are currently living with type 1 diabetes in the UK, with over 29,000 of them children
+- Approximately 400,000 people are currently living with type 1 diabetes in the UK, including around 29,000 children.

-- 90 per cent of people diagnosed with type 1 diabetes have no family history of the condition
+- Around 85 per cent of people diagnosed with type 1 diabetes have no family history of the condition.

-- A person with type 1 diabetes will have around 65,000 injections and measure their blood glucose over 80,000 times in their lifetime
+- A person with type 1 diabetes will have around 65,000 injections and measure their blood glucose more than 80,000 times in their lifetime.

 Public information resources

 National Diabetes Audit – One of the largest annual clinical audits in the world.
 It measures the effectiveness of diabetes care against National Institute of Clinical Excellence clinical guidelines and quality standards.

 Quality and Outcomes Framework – This is the annual programme that details GP practice achievement results and rewards practices for the achievement of quality care.
 The QOF awards practices achievement points for managing some of the most common chronic diseases, diabetes being one.